This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Ingredients used for maple syrup frosting.

-• Make sure both the cream cheese and butter are softened to room temperature to avoid lumps in the frosting.
+Soften your ingredients: Make sure both the cream cheese and butter are at room temperature to avoid lumps in the frosting.

-• Mixing the sugar with the butter before adding the cream cheese helps coat the sugar in fat.
-This step prevents the water in the cream cheese from being drawn out and makes a more stable, less runny texture.
+Cream the sugar with the butter first: Mixing the sugar into the butter before adding the cream cheese helps coat the sugar in fat.
+This prevents the water in the cream cheese from loosening the frosting and creates a more stable texture.

-• For the best flavor, use for pure maple syrup instead of artificial substitutes.
+Use real maple syrup: For the best flavor, choose pure maple syrup over artificial substitutes.

-• Let your baked goods cool down before spreading the frosting on them.
+Cool before frosting: Let your baked goods cool completely before spreading the frosting to prevent melting.

-• Use block cream cheese, not the spreadable kind from a tub.
-The tub has more moisture, which can make the frosting too runny.
+Stick with block cream cheese: Avoid the spreadable kind that comes in a tub—it contains more moisture and can make the frosting too soft or runny.

 This recipe was adapted from my cream cheese frosting recipe.